 So where do you find soapberries?

 A quick search online should provide you with a few options, however, I highly recommend “That Red House”.
 I recently met Talia, Adelaide-based founder of TRH, my favourite supplier of organic soapberries.
 She is doing amazing things in this green DIY space; her intentions are pure and genuine – she and her team sincerely care about the health of the planet as well as helping people consider their waste and use of toxic products.
 She is genuinely a good human!
-Find them here and if you use the code “Krissy” you’ll get a 5% discount.
+Find them here and if you use the code “Krissy”, until the end of July, you’ll get a 5% discount.

 Of course, you can find even more tried and tested recipes using soapberries in my new book Naturally Inspired: Simple DIY Recipes for Body Care and Cleaning, including dishwashing liquid and a simple guide to cleaning your jewellery.
 Check it out here.